-SELECT a, b FROM tab1WHERE a < 12 AND b > 15

-FOR UPDATE OF a
+SELECT a, b FROM tab1 WHERE a < 12 AND b > 15 FOR UPDATE OF a

-When a cursor is declared FOR UPDATE, the update columns may be specified.
+#Columns When a cursor is used FOR UPDATE, the update columns may be specified.
 This argument identifies the number of columns specified for update.
 If this number is > 0, the column (or columns) name length and name follow.
 This argument is a two-byte unsigned integer.
 This argument is optional.
 If its value is 0 then the following arguments are omitted.
+See TDS_CURDECLARE for more information on this usage.